iq-coryp/documentation-testing/pages/api/general-ledger.md

 {{callout_info}}
 <b>Sorting Order</b><br/>
-When getting Transacations, the order is ascending by <code>TransactionDateUTC</code> with the oldest Transactions listed first
+When getting Transactions, the order is ascending by <code>TransactionDateUTC</code> with the oldest Transactions listed first
 {{end}}

 #### Request